 WATCH: PEP (Piano & Erhu Project) performs Dorothy Chang's "Four Short Poems."
 With Nicole Li (erhu) and Corey Hamm (piano).

 Awards and honours that Dorothy has received include a Charles Ives Scholarship from the American Academy of Arts and Letters, awards from the American Society of Composers, Authors and Publishers, the International Alliance for Women in Music, Mu Phi Epsilon, the National Society of Arts and Letters, Meet the Composer and the Jacob Druckman Orchestra Prize from the Aspen Music Festival.
 She has received commissions from the Canada Council of the Arts, the British Columbia Arts Council, the Barlow Endowment, Chamber Music America, and the Mary Flagler Cary Charitable Trust.
 For the 2003-04 and 2005-08 seasons, Dorothy held a Music Alive composer residency with the Albany Symphony Orchestra.
 In 2008 she was awarded the inaugural commission from the Women's Philharmonic Commissioning Project of Meet the Composer for a new orchestral work, Strange Air, which was premiered at the Cabrillo Festival of Contemporary Music by Marin Alsop and the festival orchestra.

-Born in Winfield, Illinois, Dorothy began her music studies on piano at age six and began composing at the age of fourteen.
-She received degrees in composition from the University of Michigan (B.M., M.M.) and the Indiana University School of Music (D.M).
-Since 2003 she has served as a Professor of Music at the University of British Columbia in Vancouver.
+Dorothy received degrees in composition from the University of Michigan (B.M., M.M.) and the Indiana University School of Music (D.M).
+Since 2003 she has served as a Professor of Music at the University of British Columbia.